orf/blog-hugo/content/posts/creating-a-url-shortening-service-with-django.md

 This model is fairly basic - it stores a URL and a integer representing the number of times the link has been clicked (we will write the view for this later).
 The get_short_id() method returns the character representation of the ID - we have 62 possible characters (a-z A-Z 0-9) so we convert the number to base 62 and map the digits to characters in our alphabet.
 This means we can give visitors URL's like *https://mylinksite/abcde* and the *abcde* portion of the URL will hold the link ID.
 This looks a lot nicer than just using the numeric ID in the URL.

 Now create a simple template.
-The {% raw %}`{% if %}`{% endraw %} statements are there so we can display the generated URL to the user
+The `{% if %}` statements are there so we can display the generated URL to the user

 ```html
 <html>